RickP/rust_on_stm32f3/README.md

 ## Install

-This is for ubuntu linux, for other operating system you'll have to find a way to install the gcc-arm toolchain, openocd and git
+This is for ubuntu linux, for other operating systems you'll have to find a way to install the gcc-arm toolchain, openocd and git

     sudo apt install gcc-arm-none-eabi gdb-arm-none-eabi openocd git-core # Install dependencies